A group of eight people smiling in an office with framed photos behind them

 Maria Eurton – Clinical Respiratory Nurse Specialist for Hampshire and Isle of Wight ICS

-Maria currently works as a clinical respiratory nurse specialist at a large Primary Care Network in Southampton.
-She supports healthcare professionals within the PCN and reviews respiratory patients with complex needs.
-She works closely within the Urgent Care Team to provide acute respiratory care for patients and optimise their treatment based on the most current guidelines.
+Currently based within a large Primary Care Network in Southampton, Maria supports healthcare teams in managing patients with complex respiratory conditions.
+She works closely with the Urgent Care Team to provide acute respiratory care and ensures treatments are optimised in line with the latest clinical guidelines.

 Maria's action plan